benjmin-r/squeakyvessel.com/_posts/2017-01-16-looking-for-new-opportunity-job.md

 strong opinions, that are weakly held, about how to do Frontend as well as Backend development, and also how to operate software in production.

-Through my more than 15 years experience in tech, I've aquired the ability to quickly and intuitively grasp a breadth of situations and can usually assess ways to move forward reliably.
+Through my more than 15 years experience in tech, I've acquired the ability to quickly and intuitively grasp a breadth of situations and can usually assess ways to move forward reliably.
+This served me especially well, in roles where I was at the intersection of tech and business, which roughly was the last eight years of my career.

 And just to be clear: Yes, I can code.
 And I still code.
 That is, if you're looking for a very experienced developer, who contributes code and goes beyond, then let's talk.

+<a name="goodatpeople"></a>

 ### People